 We checked in at the front desk and got our sheets and towels.
 Then we headed to our room to drop our things off before getting a snack.

-We went to the Sunshine Room to see the books and games, but landed on an outside game of Cornhole instead.
-We played here, took in the view, and learned about the Star Base (you’ll have to go there to learn yourself.
+We went to the game room — the Sunshine Room — to see the books and board games, but landed on an outside game of Cornhole instead.
+We played here, took in the view, and learned about the Star Base.
+(You’ll have to go there to learn yourself.
 Very cool!)